Treatment of Prostate Cancer

 Stage I prostate cancer is often small and has not grown outside the prostate.
 The cancer usually grows very slowly and sometimes never cause any symptoms or pose other health problems.
 Elderly men may particularly benefit from active surveillance.

-Stage II prostate cancer has not yet grown outside the prostate but is large, has higher Gleason scores (a way of measuring how aggressive the cancer is), and/or has a higher PSA level (blood test for a protein the prostate releases) than stage I cancers.
+Stage II prostate cancer has not yet grown outside the prostate but is large, has higher Gleason scores (how much the cells in the cancerous tissue look like normal prostate tissue under the microscope), and/or has a higher PSA level (blood test for a protein the prostate releases) than stage I cancers.
 Treatment options for men who are younger and otherwise healthy could include radical prostatectomy, external beam radiation, brachytherapy or a combination of brachytherapy and external beam radiation.

 Stage III prostate cancer has grown outside of the prostate but has not extended to the bladder or rectum.
 Treatment options at this stage include a combination of external beam radiation and hormone therapy, external beam radiation and brachytherapy, or radical prostatectomy followed by radiation therapy.